M.S., Library Science, 2015

 Becksford, Lisa.
 “What Do Composition Faculty Want Their Students to Learn?
 Examining Source Evaluation,” Lightning talk, Librarians’ Association at the University of North Carolina at Chapel Hill Research Forum, Chapel Hill, NC May 2015.

 Becksford, Lisa, and Stefanie Metko.
 “Using a Library Learning Object Repository to Empower Teaching Excellence for Distance Students.”
-Journal of Library & Information Services in Distance Learning, forthcoming.
+Journal of Library & Information Services in Distance Learning, 2018.

 Tomlin, Patrick, Stefanie Metko, and Lisa Becksford.
 “Galloping into the Unknown: Utilizing Design Thinking to Reimagine Instruction, Collaboration, and Innovation.”
 LOEX Conference Proceedings 2017, forthcoming.